Backwards Compatibility and Upgrading Scripts

 The introduction of Script Assets (in Script Properties) requires pre-version 9.10 scripts to be migrated to the current version of 9.10 or higher.
 This section provides information about backwards compatibility of OpenScript scripts and upgrading OpenScript scripts.

 Scripts created in older versions of OpenScript will always run in new versions of the product without modification from the command-line, Oracle Load Testing, and Oracle Test Manager.

 Older OpenScript scripts may not be opened or played back in the newer version of the OpenScript User Interface without upgrading them first.
-See Upgrading Scripts to the New Release below.

 Previously published script API functions are supported in the latest release.
 Some published API may be marked as deprecated, but will still work in the new release in order to maintain backwards compatibility.